opinion

 Changing the Conversation

-Sex toy brands are in a unique position to expand the conversation around sexual wellness, and a shift toward more inclusive educational campaigns can help dismantle the stigma and frustration surrounding ED.
+Sex toy brands are in a unique position to expand the conversation around ED, and a shift toward more inclusive educational campaigns can help dismantle the stigma and frustration surrounding it.
 By focusing on the emotional and psychological impact of ED, alongside the physical challenges, brands can provide holistic support to customers who need it most.

 The shame that many men feel is compounded by society’s focus on penetrative sex, but by shifting the narrative to one of overall pleasure and intimacy, we can create more inclusive spaces for discussions around ED.
-Collaborations between sexual wellness brands, health care providers and educators are crucial in reframing ED as a health topic in a way that encourages men to seek help early and without embarrassment.
+Additionally, collaborations between sexual wellness brands, health care providers and educators are crucial in reframing ED in a way that encourages men to seek help early and without embarrassment.

 We need to normalize the idea that sex looks and feels different for everyone, and does not always fit the traditional molds that society promotes.
 Sexual pleasure isn’t just about performance — it’s about connection, creativity and exploration.
 By embracing a more holistic view of sexual well-being, we create an environment where everyone can experience pleasure on their terms, free from societal pressures or expectations.